being0/bol_kalah/README.md

     * Being more verbose than Junit, you can write your specification on method names as it is in the documentation.
     * Using operator overloading to simplify asserts
     * Enforcing BDD
-    * A lot better Parameterized Testing than Junit.
+    * Much better Parameterized Testing than Junit.
 See TwoPlayersKalahStateEngineSpec you get my point

 <div id="heading-todo"/>